MrTruck’s Tips on Towing! A trailer users guide to pulling safely.

 4 Keep trailer and truck level.
 Use adjustable hitch.
 Level trailer has more effective brakes.
 With torsion axles if one axle is dramatically higher, it can lock up when braking because not enough weight.
 Both truck and trailer with squat when loaded.
 If you can’t be level, have trailer tongue slightly down.

-5 WDH, use trailer jack to help lift spring arms.
+5 Weight Distributing Hitch, use trailer jack to help lift spring arms making it easier to lift into the brackets

 6 Campers, remember the payload rating of your truck comes off available tongue weight of the trailer.
 So a heavy hard sided trailer may not have enough left for much trailer tongue weight especially in newer trucks.